 “Ready are you?
-What know you of ready?” says Yoda to Luke Skywalker in the Star Wars movie “The Empire Strikes Back”.
+What know you of ready?” says Yoda to Luke Skywalker in the Star Wars movie “The Empire Strikes Back.”
 Just as it’s important for Luke to understand what “ready” means, so is it for product owners.
-Luckily, you don’t have to train as a Jedi for many years to find out.
-A few minutes will do.
+Luckily, you don’t have to become a Jedi to find out.
+Reading this post will do.

 Why Ready Matters